dtao/truman.js/README.md

 JavaScript Usage
 ----------------

 For now, Truman.js doesn't offer much in the way of a programmatic API.

-There's one little option: you can set the `Truman.delay` property to the number of milliseconds you'd like for your fake AJAX requests to take.
+You can set the `Truman.delay` property to the number of milliseconds you'd like for your fake AJAX requests to take.
 (The default is 1000, or 1 second.)

+You can also call `Truman.dropTable("resources")` to delete the table called "resources" (so the next call you make to "/resources" will return an empty list).

 ### Footnotes